| Title: | Standardization of Raw Discrete Questionnaire Scores |

 FrequencyTable object created with simulated data.
 Consists of:

-table: data.frame with number of observations (n
+table: data.frame with number of observations (n), frequency in sample

-) for each point in
+(freq), quantile (quan) and normalized Z-score (Z) for each point in

 raw score

-status: list containing the total number of simulated observations (n
+status: list containing the total number of simulated observations (n)

 Dataset containing individual items answers of SLCS questionnaire.
 They were obtained during 2020 study on Polish incidental sample.